A writer I’ve worked with for several years reached out to me for advice for a critical topic of all writers I know: How to get paid to write.

 There are many paid writing residences associated with universities.

-Many academic institutions, including small colleges and large institutions of higher learning, have paid writers-in-residence and artists-in-residence opportunities.
+Academic institutions, including small colleges and large institutions of higher learning, have paid writers-in-residence and artists-in-residence opportunities.

 During their time at Harvard, Nieman Fellows attend seminars, shop talks, master classes and journalism conferences designed to strengthen their professional skills and leadership capabilities, thereby helping to fortify the news industry itself.
 With the knowledge they gain on campus and the relationships they build, fellows often return to work as journalism entrepreneurs, industry innovators and top managers in their newsrooms.

-Stanford University offers ten, 2-year fellowships each year, five in fiction and five in poetry.
+Stanford University offers ten, 2-year fellowships each year.
+Five in fiction and five in poetry.
 The Wallace Stegner Fellowship does not require any degrees or testing, and your age is unimportant.

 Grants for investigative journalism